OctopusDeploy/blog/blog/2020-10/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 Software-defined infrastructure, or infrastructure-as-code, is a permanent resolution in today's world.
 There's no reason to go back to the *pointing and clicking* in a portal like you used to.
 Not only is it time consuming, but it's manual and riddled with issues from hogging everyone's time to manual efforts for large implementations.

-The problem is, developers need infrastructure, they want to write it as code, but don't know the standard infrastructure-as-code languages.
+The problem is, developers need infrastructure, they want to write it as code, but they may not be comfortable writing in languages like HCL.
 Better-yet, they're comfortable with the languages they write in.
 They want a way to take their existing development knowledge and have a simple approach to create cloud services that hits close to home.

 Welcome to [Pulumi](https://www.pulumi.com/).